mstable/metavaults/contracts/vault/README.md

 -   [Liquidity Vaults](./liquidity/README.md) provide liquidity to Automated Market Makers (AMM) to earn yield.
 For example, [Uniswap](https://docs.uniswap.org/), [Curve](https://curve.readthedocs.io/) or [Convex](https://docs.convexfinance.com/convexfinance/).
 -   [Swap Vaults](./swap/README.md) can swap underlying assets in a Meta Vault.
 This is used for rebalancing a vault's underlying assets.
 Swaps can be done via aggregators like 1Inch or AMMs like Uniswap.
 -   [Meta Vaults](./meta/) vaults that invest in underlying ERC-4626 vaults.

+Note: All vaults have deposit, mint, redeem, withdraw as pausable.